P3pp3rF1y/AncientWarfare2/README.md

 1) Download the repository into a local folder.

-2) Locate this folder, run `gradlew.bat` or `./gradlew`.
+2) Locate this folder, run `gradlew setupDecompWorkspace` (or `./gradlew setupDecompWorkspace`).
+This sets up base minecraft and minecraftforge libraries and their dependencies.

-This should download all dependencies and setup proper `.classpath`.
-Import the project into Eclipse from the downloaded folder/repository.
+3) Run `gradlew idea` or `gradlew eclipse` based on the IDE you use to setup project files.

 At this point it should be completely setup to begin development.

 This is a rewrite of Ancient Warfare mod for Minecraft for Minecraft versions 1.12.x+.